jvdss3/Digital-Clock/README.md

 # Digital-Clock
-Little project that i made a digital clock in C
+Little project where i made a digital clock in C.